AdeebaRafi/Backdoor-Attack-on-Neural-Network-using-MNIST-Dataset/README.md

-# Backdoor Attack on Neural Network using MNIST Dataset
+# Backdoor Attack on Neural Network using MNIST Dataset:
 ## Description

 This project shows how a small hidden pattern in training data can trick a deep learning model.